3. Sections¶

 is specific to each algorithm, and is defined below for each value of

-.
+ch_type.
 This area may contain algorithm specific parameters

 and alignment padding in addition to compressed data bytes.

-A compression header’s ch_type
+A compression header’s ch_type member specifies the

 compression algorithm employed, as shown in the following table.